OmniTracker/LedgerLibrary/README.md

 what is to prevent Alice from lying and saying a book was damaged when it really wasn't?
 Lorelai upon hearing the complaint can refute the claim.
 If she can provide evidence that the package was sent in good condition (for example a tracking ID provided by the shipper) to an arbiter on the network, then Alice is found to have lied and Lorelai will recieve the security deposit.
+If Alice is able to prove the package arrived damaged, and Lorelai can't prove it was sent in perfect condition, then Alice is refunded her security deposit.
+If Lorelai can prove it was sent in perfect condition, then the two must involve the shipper in an off-network settlement.
+Alice should be refunded her security deposit and Lorelai should receive the settlement.
-The second case is essentially the same as above.
+The reverse case of Alice shipping back to Lorelai is essentially the same as above.

-# 4 - remote trade
+### 4 - remote trade

 Alice wants to trade a book with Lorelai who lives on a different continent.
 The scenarios are the same as a local trade.
 However an arbiter may be included to determine guilt if something unfortunate were to occur to a book during shipment or